 Keep communication lines open

-The consultant will come over to your house and sit down with all of you to see if you can come up with a possible solution.
-Then they'll suggest ways to improve the situation for a couple of weeks.
-If after trying to work things out, the situation just can’t be resolved, an exit interview is conducted.
+The consultant will come over to your house and sit down with all of you and see if you can come up with a possible solution.
+Then she’ll ask all of you to work on it to improve the situation for a couple of weeks.
+If after trying to work things out the situation just can’t be resolved, an exit interview is conducted.

 The exit interview

-At this meeting, everyone comes to an agreement about what will happen in the coming weeks.
-The au pair has to stay with the host family for up to two weeks during their replacement.
-If they continue working during that time, they have to be paid, but if you decide not to have them work, you don’t have to pay them the weekly stipend.
-At the exit interview, the au pair’s working schedule, their last day, and any modified household rules like curfew and car use are also decided.
+At this meeting, everyone comes to an agreement about what will be happening in the coming weeks.
+The au pair has to stay with the host family for up to two weeks during her replacement.
+If she continues working during that time she has to be paid, but if you decide not to have her work, you don’t have to pay her the weekly stipend.
+At the exit interview the au pair’s working schedule is also decided as well as when her last day is going to be as well as any modified household rules like curfew and car use.

 Follow-up

-Your Customer Relations Manager will give you a confirmation call after the exit interview and answer any questions you might have.
-They’ll also talk to you about whether you want to rematch with a new au pair and provide contact information for your Placement Manager.
-Unfortunately, we cannot guarantee continuous childcare, so it’s important for you to have options for back-up childcare in case there is a gap between au pairs.
+Your Customer Relations Manager will give you a call after the exit interview to confirm everything that was decided and answer any questions you have.
+She’ll also talk to you about what you want to do about rematching with a new au pair and she will give you contact information for your placement manager.
+Unfortunately, we cannot guarantee continuous childcare so it’s important for you to have options for back up child care in case there is a gap between au pairs.

 Happy endings

-While rematches are rare, they do happen.
-The better you set expectations ahead of time and talk openly with your au pair, the more likely you are to avoid a rematch.
+Transitions, fortunately, are rare but they do happen and they are not easy.
+The more you set expectations ahead of time and talk openly with your au pair, the more likely you are to avoid a transition or be better prepared to handle one, with our help, if it should occur.

-However, there are happy endings to most rematches!
-For example, Swati Sharma, a Cultural Care host mom who nominated her rematch au pair for Au Pair of the Year, says, "What makes [my au pair's] story so remarkable to us is how it began: we were her third family after two re-matches in her first 3 months as an Au Pair!"
-She fully believes that her rematch au pair is a "testament to the idea that there is an amazing family and experience waiting for every au pair, and sometimes it does not happen right away."
+However, there are happy endings to most transitions!
+Swati Sharma, a Cultural Care host mom who nominated her transition au pair for Au Pair of the Year says, “What makes [my au pair’s] story so remarkable to us is how it began: we were her third family after two re-matches in her first 3 months as an Au Pair!”
+She fully believes that her transition au pair is a “testament to the idea that there is an amazing family and experience waiting for every au pair, and sometimes it does not happen right away.”